Class Information

 6 Feb 24 Post-training & Retrieval [slides] [RAG.py] [answers]

-7 Mar 3 Prompt chaining, planning, and routing [slides] [planning.py] HW 3 Due
+7 Mar 3 Prompt chaining, routing, and planning [slides] [planning.py] HW 3 Due

 - Mar 10 Spring Break - No Class

-9 Mar 24 Exception handling, guardrails, and safety patterns Project Proposal Due
+9 Mar 24 AI safety [slides] Project Proposal Due

 Module 3: LLM Agents in the real world